First Aid: Pinkeye

 What to Do

-- Call your doctor, particularly for a newborn.
+- Call your doctor, especially if your child is a newborn.
 If it looks like a bacterial infection, treatment may include antibiotic drops or ointment.

 - Carefully clean the eye area with warm water and gauze or cotton balls.